Treasury Building, Brisbane: History

 Stage two, which completed the Elizabeth Street section and continued two-thirds of the way along the George Street frontage, was commenced almost immediately.
 The documentation and working drawings were prepared by Thomas Pye, re-employed by the colonial architect's office to supervise the project.
 Tenders were called in April 1890, and the principal contract was let to builder John Jude of Adelaide, with a contract price of £67,000.

 The contract was completed by February 1893 and the new wing was occupied in the middle of that year by the Registrar of Titles, Justice, Works, Public Instruction and the State Savings Bank, for whom a purpose-built banking chamber was included in the design which in all other details replicated stage one.
 Later in 1893 the courtyard was landscaped with a grass oval surrounded by a gravel carriageway, border planting, and trees.

 The site then consisted of stages one and two of the Treasury Building, and the 1874 office of the Registrar-General.

 In the 1890s and early 1900s the imposing Treasury Building served as a symbol of self-government and as a focus for celebratory and patriotic displays.
 In 1901, the proclamation of the Federation of Australia was read by the Governor of Queensland Baron Lamington from a balcony on the William Street elevation.

 Owing to the construction around the turn of the century of new offices for the Department of Agriculture and the Executive Building (Land Administration Building), which provided additional Queensland Government accommodation, work on the third stage of the Treasury Building was not started until 1922.
 The Registrar-General's building was demolished late 1922/early 1923, and construction commenced in mid-1923, using day labour.
 This was deliberate government encouragement of state enterprise, as was the government acquisition of Millers Quarries at Helidon to provide the stone.

 The front elevation of the third section differed only slightly from Clark's original concept, although structurally and in internal materials and fittings it was a 1920s building.
 It was completed, occupied and opened officially in 1928 at a final cost of £137,817, providing expanded accommodation for existing Treasury Building tenants.

 In the 1950s, demand for further accommodation led to the construction in 1961 of a five-storeyed annex in the courtyard.
 In 1971 the Treasury and Works Departments moved to the new Executive Building at 100 George Street, thus severing the Treasury Building's connection with these principal government departments.
 The annex was demolished in 1987, in anticipation of a major government refurbishment of the site.

-Since 1989 the Registrar-General has remained the sole occupant of the Treasury Building, but it continued to be the best known and identifiable government office building in Queensland.
+From 1989 to 1993, the Registrar-General has remained the sole occupant of the Treasury Building (an occupancy of 100 years), but it continued to be the best known and identifiable government office building in Queensland.

-The Treasury Building, along with the Lands Administration Building were sold and now form the Treasury Casino.